billy1624/seaql.github.io/SeaORM/docs/05-migration/01-setting-up-migration.md

 Setup the migration directory by executing `sea-orm-cli migrate init`.

+> If you don't have `sea-orm-cli` installed yet, please refer to [Using sea-orm-cli][1] page to learn more about the Sea ORM CLI.

 ```shell
 # Setup the migration directory in `./migration`
 $ sea-orm-cli migrate init